 The Osliabia fleet armoured battleship

 The first Russian submarine Delfin ('Dolphin') design and model tests begin.
-The work goes on in the Towing Tank building and the project manager is I.G.
-Boubnov, the Chief Assistant to the Tank Superintendent.
+The work goes on in the Towing Tank building and the project manager is

 Thus, the Towing Tank becomes the birthplace of the Russian professional submarine design.